Explained: Health Benefits of Matcha

 Matcha will help you burn calories and boost your metabolism.
 It enhances the body’s thermogenesis, allowing for more burned calories during and after a workout, so it multiplies the effectiveness.
 One study suggested that consumption of matcha green tea increased the thermogenesis rate from a normal 8% - 10% of regular energy expenditure to 35% - 43%.
 It doesn’t even put any stress on the body.
 In fact, it’s quite the opposite!

-Matcha prevents cancer
+Matcha reduces risk of cancer

 We have already seen at how matcha is loaded with compounds which help fight chronic diseases.
 There have been numerous animal studies where doses of matcha have assisted in fighting cancer cells.
 In one of these studies, rats were injected with green tea extract and it resulted in decreased tumor size with slow growth of breast cancer.